 “all the catholic church distributed across the inhabited earth.” πάσης τῆς κατὰ τὴν οἰκουμένην καθολικῆς ἐκκλησίας

 Irenaeus words here should be read in light of his other uses of catholic in the letter – local churches that contain all the Christians living in a region.
 True, Irenaeus groups the churches into one church linguistically, but he uses the Greek preposition of distribution (κατὰ, kata).
 This proposition intensifies and defines the word catholic (kata + holos) since it duplicates its first syllable.
-The catholic does not suggests a single ecclesia that never meets together, a logical impossibility that both Roman Catholicism and Orthodoxy claim for themselves.
+The catholic does not suggests a single ecclesia throughout the world but that never meets together.

-Third Use: This is verified when toward the end of his account he again uses the word catholic with the local same sense it had at the beginning.
+Third Use: The local sense is verified when toward the end of his account he again uses the word catholic with the local same sense it had at the beginning.
 He calls Polycarp,

 “… an overseer of the in-Smyrna catholic church” 16:2ἐπίσκοπος τῆς ἐν Σμύνῃ καθολικῆς ἐκκλησίας

 Again, this refers to each true Christian, in Smyrna, being a part of that one church of which Polycarp was a presbyter.
 Members of any other church in Smyrna, be they merely schismatic or heretical, were not to be regarded as truly Christian.